-8. Development Permit for Phase 1A (see Sheets A1.07 - A4.03)
+8. Development Permit for Phase 1 (see Sheets A1.07- A4.03 in Attachment 1)

-While the applicant has provided a phased Master Plan for the long term redevelopment of the site, the Development Permit application only includes a key component of the immediate first phase, Phase 1A, for which detailed plans are provided.
-The plans for Phase 1A (replacement of the Birch Building) show an 8-storey, 101-unit apartment building near the centre of the block bounded by 203 Street, 54 Avenue and 204 Street.
+While the applicant has provided a phased Master Plan for the long-term redevelopment of the site, the Development Permit application only includes Phase 1, for which detailed plans are provided.
+The plans for Phase 1 (replacement of the Birch Building) show an 8-storey, 101-unit apartment building near the centre of the block bounded by 203 Street, 54 Avenue and 204 Street.
+The building features 7 fully accessible units with the remaining 94 units built to B.C.
+Building Code "adaptable housing" standards enabling future conversion if required.
 The flat roofed structure sits atop an underground parking garage accessed from a north-south lane at the rear of the building.

 The overall building height is comparable to the height of the mechanical penthouse on the adjacent Langley Lodge building (5451 - 204 Street).
-The proposed Phase 1A building is internalized within the site and generally complies with the OCP's multifamily residential development permit area guidelines.
+The proposed Phase 1 building is internalized within the site and generally complies with the OCP's multifamily residential development permit area guidelines.
 Where the upper floors of the north building elevation project above the adjacent Evergreen Timbers building, the applicant has enhanced the architectural treatment (window fenestration, exterior finishes) at the request of staff.